I can’t believe it’s been 10 weeks already! Today is the last day in our series of 10 Things All New Lightroom Users Should Know.

 Either way, I’m going to provide some tips and techniques for properly using Lightroom develop presets.

-Plus, I’m going to give you a sneak peak into my workflow and how I use Lightroom presets.
+Plus, I’m going to give you a sneak peek into my workflow and how I use Lightroom presets.

 O.k., to make sure we are all on the same page…